OpenMined/PyGrid-deprecated---see-PySyft-/CONTRIBUTING.md

 ### Forking a Repository

-To contribute to PySyft you will need to fork the OpenMind/PySyft repository.
+To contribute to Grid you will need to fork the OpenMind/Grid repository.
 Then you can work risk-free on your fork.

 You will just need to fork once.
 After that you can call `git fetch upstream` and `git pull 'branch-name'` before you do your local changes to get the remote changes and be up-to-date

 ### Setting up Pre-Commit Hook

-PySyft uses the python package `pre-commit` to make sure the correct formatting (black & flake) is applied.
+Grid uses the python package `pre-commit` to make sure the correct formatting (black & flake) is applied.

 You can install it via `pip install pre-commit`